maelle/rmd-blogging-course/content/hugo/_index.en.md

 Note that Hugo changes fast.
 Exciting (more features!) and scary (broken websites).

-The hugodown package by Hadley Wickham is itself an experimental R package (trustworthy though!), but it pins a Hugo version to projects.
+The hugodown package is itself an experimental R package, but it pins a Hugo version to projects.